-Paramount and its peers continued to face challenging market conditions for much of 2018.
-Strengthening crude oil and liquids prices in the first three quarters of the year were offset by weak natural gas prices.
-A sharp decline in global crude oil prices and significantly widening differentials between Canadian oil and liquids prices against WTI occurred in the fourth quarter.
-The capital markets for Canadian energy producers in 2018 were adversely affected by pricing fundamentals, uncertainty respecting the future development of pipeline capacity and general economic conditions.
-Paramount's TSR (and that of it peers) for 2018, as well as the three and five year average TSR for each, are described below under "Compensation Discussion and Analysis - Peer Group".
+Paramount and its peers continued to face challenging market conditions for much of 2019.
+Although Paramount's realized natural gas prices increased by 5% year-over-year, realized crude oil and condensate prices declined by 2% and realized natural gas liquids prices declined by 50%.
+The capital markets for Canadian energy producers in 2019 were adversely affected by pricing fundamentals, uncertainty respecting the future development of pipeline capacity and general economic conditions.
+Paramount's TSR (and that of it peers) for 2019, as well as the three and five year average TSR for each, are described below under "Compensation Discussion and Analysis - Peer Group".

-2018 Compensation Determinations
+2019 Compensation Determinations